 While abundant in must-see history, however, these popular regions are also bustling with tourists, long lines, and steep prices.
-If you’ve already visited Italy’s most famous spots or you’re simply an adventurer invigorated by the idea of cruising off the beaten path, there’s no better destination than southern Italy.
+Braving the swarms of visitors to walk around the Colosseum on a steamy July day is anything but relaxing.
+If you’ve already visited Italy’s most famous spots or you’re simply an adventurer invigorated by the idea of cruising off the beaten path, there’s nothing better than Southern Italy vacations.
 Ready to immerse yourself?
 Discover the hidden gems tucked away south of Milan.

-When Italians take their own vacations, La Grotta Dello Smeraldo, aka the Emerald Cave, is a popular pick for sitting back and taking in some sun.
-Nestled into the coves of Conca dei Marini, not far along the Amalfi Coast from Sorrento, La Grotta Dello Smeraldo gets its name from the bright green light that fills it, and visitors can take a boat ride to explore the cave in its entirety.
+When Italians take their own vacations, La Grotta dello Smeraldo, aka the Emerald Cave, is a popular pick for sitting back and taking in some sun.
+Nestled into the coves of Conca dei Marini, not far along the Amalfi Coast from Sorrento, La Grotta dello Smeraldo gets its name from the bright green light that fills it, and visitors can take a boat ride to explore the cave in its entirety.
 Round off your trip with a meal at Chez Black, a restaurant located directly on the beach.
 This dining spot is famous for its spaghetti topped with locally caught seafood.

 City lovers will adore the way Bari entwines the charm of the Italian countryside with the metropolis feel of Italy’s larger destinations up north.
 A port town nestled along the Adriatic Sea, Bari is home to both high-end shopping retailers and vast scopes of beachy terrain, melding its history with a healthy dose of modernity.
 Take a walk through Bari Vecchia, Bari’s historic region.
 Here you’ll find a variety of street food vendors selling treats like panzerotti, a type of fried calzone, and focaccia, a thick bread topped with Italian herbs and cherry tomatoes.